dasch-swiss/dsp-tools/knora/README.md

 #### get_user()

-Get information about a specific user
+Returns information about a specific user given its IRI.

 ```python
 get_user(user_iri: str)
 ```

-- user_iri: Knora IRI identifying the user
+- user_iri: The IRI of the user

 #### create_user()